The NAD 370 is a 120w per channel integrated amp from around 2001.

 The amp uses a pair of TL082 IC’s as a comparator and as with the protection circuitry all electrolytic caps were replaced.

-The results were especially pleasing, the amp measure incredibly well, with THD an order of magnitude less than the published specifications and THD+N equally less.
-The uprating of the various capacitors increased the dynamics ging the amp an effortless quality.
+The results were especially pleasing, the amp measure incredibly well with THD an order of magnitude less than the published specifications and THD+N equally less.
+The uprating of the various capacitors increased the dynamics giving the amp an effortless quality.